nitishkgupta/todoang/README.md

 # todoang
-Todoang is a simple and  To-Do app built on AngularJS and Bootstrap 4.
+todoang is a simple and  To-Do app built on AngularJS and Bootstrap 4.